-7. Promote and Expand Farm Mechanisation.
+8. Promote and Expand Farm Mechanisation.

 Agricultural mechanisation in Malawi is presently at low levels.
 The predominant source of power is human power and the hand hoe is the main implement.
 This limits the performance of critical operations like tilling, planting and weeding.
 Currently only about 13.5 percent of farmers in Malawi are using animal drawn implements, mostly in the central and northern regions.
 Motorised power is essentially limited to estate farms, which cover just 30 percent of the total cultivated land.
 Despite the low use of basic animal drawn implements, their demand and the demand for work oxen has been on the increase in the period from 1992 to 2000.
 However, it has been difficult to fully satisfy the demands because of reduced numbers of animals and increased costs of farm implements.
 Past government initiatives towards improving mechanisation such as the use of power tillers in the rice schemes, draught animal power utilisation, motorised maize shelling, and aerial spraying of cotton failed.
-The reasons for the failure ranged from lack of spare parts, high cost, poor consultations with farmers, poor hiring arrangements, lack of accountability of funds collected from farmers and inadequate care for animals.
+The reasons for the failure ranged from lack of spare parts, high cost, poor consultations with farmers, poor hiring arrangements, lack of accountability of funds collected from farmers, and inadequate care for animals.

-These problems will be addressed by the following strategies: increasing access to draught animals and animal drawn implements by expanding training of work oxen and encouraging use of alternative source of animal power such as donkeys.
-More farm implements will be made available at cheaper cost by providing conducive fiscal incentives to companies who will be investing in production of farm implements.
+These problems will be addressed by increasing access to draught animals and animal drawn implements by expanding training of work oxen and encouraging use of alternative sources of animal power such as donkeys.
+Further, farmers will be encouraged to use animal drawn implements through wide publicity and demonstration of the benefits of using such implements.
 Local artisans and suppliers will be supported and linked to industry.